Scuba Diving Accidents

 Whenever a diver engages in scuba diving, they are dependent upon their equipment, skills and training.
 Scuba diving companies are required to follow certain standard policies, U.S. Coast Guard regulations and procedures to ensure that their scuba divers are safe.
 All too often, these companies fail to follow these required policies, regulations and procedures, which puts their divers’ safety at risk.
 Oftentimes scuba diving accidents are results of poor judgment, inadequate supervision or training, and/ or faulty or poorly maintained equipment.
 In scuba diving accident cases, the law places the burden on the scuba diving companies.
 This means that these companies are presumed negligent unless they can prove that their failure to follow such procedures did not, in any way, contribute to the accident.

 Negligent Medical Screening

 Out of the average 150 deaths that arise from scuba diving each year in the United States, 10% of the divers are medically unfit to dive.
 While this 10% includes medically unfit divers’ disregard for recommendations to avoid diving, other deaths include those of medically unfit divers with insufficient or negligent medical screening prior to dive activity.
 In these instances, the injured diver may have been cleared for the activity when he or she was actually medically at risk.
 If a medical professional clears a person for scuba diving when, in fact, he or she is medically unfit to engage in the activity, the medical professional may be liable for medical malpractice and the resulting death or injury to his or her patient.

 Protect Your Rights

-If you or someone you know is injured in a scuba diving accident, Mark Kaire and David Heffernan can you help with this type of claim.
-Contact us to answer your legal questions and fight for your rights.
+If you or someone you know is injured in a scuba diving accident, we can you help with this type of claim at Kaire & Heffernan, PLLC.
+Contact us online or call us at 305-376-7860 to get answers your legal questions and fight for your rights.